 - 6.14.1 All Tenders undertaken by the Commercial Team will require the completion of a Tender Award Recommendation Report, by the responsible Commercial Procurement Lead, in order to conform with internal governance. - 6.14.2 For all Contracts where the total value is £25,000 or above, a formal Tender Award Recommendation Report shall be prepared by the Commercial Procurement Lead for the attention of the Authorising Officer.
-The report should detail the procurement route and compliance, scoring methodology used, the Tender scores, identify the winning Tenderer, and the justification for the winning Tender (lowest price or most economically advantageous Tender). - 6.14.3 The recommendation report will be signed in the following order: - The Commercial Procurement Lead, - The Project/Budget Lead as the person who has compiled and approved the specification, - The Business Partner to approve the budgetary expenditure - The CC's CFO of Nottinghamshire Police for all CC procurements - The PCC's CFO for all PCC procurements - 6.14.4 A PCC Decision Record is required for all procurements above the relevant FTS thresholds, detailed in Appendix B.
+The report should detail the procurement route and compliance, scoring methodology used, the Tender scores, identify the winning Tenderer, and the justification for the winning Tender (lowest price or most economically advantageous Tender). - 6.14.3 The recommendation report will be signed in the following order: - The Commercial Procurement Lead, - The Project/Budget Lead as the person who has compiled and approved the specification, - The Business Partner to approve the budgetary expenditure - The CC's CFO of Nottinghamshire Police for CC procurements below the relevant [FTS] threshold, - The PCC's CFO for CC procurements above the relevant [FTS] threshold, and for all PCC procurements. - 6.14.4 A PCC Decision Record is required for all procurements above the relevant Tender thresholds, detailed in Appendix B.